Picayune ready to get back to work after Gulfport win - Picayune Item

 Picayune ready to get back to work after Gulfport win

-The Picayune defense stood out on Friday against Gulfport as they helped clinch the team’s third win of the season.
+Picayune’s defense stood out on Friday against Gulfport as they helped clinch the Maroon Tide’s third win of the season.
 The Maroon Tide beat the Gulfport Admirals last Friday 35-21.
 The Maroon Tide defense caused two turnovers for touchdowns when their offense was having a slow start to the game.
-Coach Cody Stogner said the performance from the defense was “huge.”
+Picayune Head Coach Cody Stogner said the performance from the defense was “huge.”

 This Friday, the Maroon Tide will be back on the road to play the D’Iberville Warriors.
 In the previous season, D’Iberville won their region conference and this year their roster has over 30 seniors.